 This is a collaborative campaign primarily organized by Brett Houk (Texas Tech), Jason Yeager (UT San Antonio), and NCALM.
 In this page, NCALM will provide updated information on what we need to get individual projects from planning to completion, as well as status updates as we move along in the process.
-NCALM has availability to collect these projects between May and June of 2021.
-We are aiming for the period after the fires and the first rains, but the final scheduling will depend on when the paperwork with the Belize authorities is completed and most of the contracts are secured.
+NCALM has availability to collect these projects between March and April of 2022, but the final scheduling will depend on when the paperwork with the Belize authorities is completed and most of the contracts are secured.
 The NCALM points of contact for this campaign are Juan C. Fernandez-Diaz (jfernan4 [at] central.uh.edu) and Darren L. Hauser (dlhauser [at] central.uh.edu).

 WHAT NCALM NEEDS TO GET YOUR PROJECT STARTED: